Tutor Resume Done Right (Expert Tips + Free Templates)

 Presented below are some essential guidelines for writing an effective resume;

 • Include only relevant information: While you may have an impressive background with skills and past work experience, not all of them will be relevant to the position you plan to apply for.
-Consider the most relevant experience to this specific tutoring position and include those on the resume.
+Consider the most relevant experience for this specific tutoring position and include those.

 • Create an ATS-friendly resume: Many hiring managers will use an ATS to help them filter the different resumes they receive.
 ATS, or applicant tracking system, is software that a recruiter can use to help them scan, organize, and rank applications.
 The inclusion of relevant keywords is essential here.
-Review the job description and company website to see which keywords should be added to your resume to ensure that it is shortlisted by the ATS.
+Review the job description and company website to see which keywords should be used to ensure that it is shortlisted by the ATS.

 • Use action verbs: As you highlight your achievements and background to the recruiter, you should focus on utilizing action verbs as much as possible.
 Action words draw more attention to your achievements.
 For example, “formulated,” “identified,” “educated,” and “developed” are suitable action verbs to help you showcase your skills and how you can do a great job in your new role.

-Below are the things that should be avoided in writing an effective resume;
+Below are the things that should be avoided when writing an effective resume;

 Frequently Asked Questions

-Do I need a customized resume for each job opening that I apply to?
+Do I need a customized resume for every job opening that I apply to?

-There are many different types of tutoring jobs that you can choose from.
+There are many types of tutoring jobs that you can choose from.
 These may range from teaching those in elementary school to adult learners who may need some help while continuing their education.
-Since there are so many different open positions, it is prudent to tailor your resume for each job opening.
-Consider the required qualifications and skills for each job opening and then make changes to the resume accordingly.
+Since there are so many open positions, it is prudent to tailor your resume for each job opening.
+Consider the required qualifications and skills for each job opening and then make changes accordingly.

 How do I become a tutor?